 The following will apply to PL and ML staff:

 PL and ML are eligible for a performance bonus between 0-10% of their annual salary and actual quantum to be paid in any given financial year and shall be subject to performance as assessed by Management.
-For the CEO and other senior staff members, payment of a bonus shall be subject to conditions of service (if any) as may be specified by the Minister responsible for the administration of the PECGA.
+For the CEO and other senior staff members, payment of a bonus shall be subject to the approval by the Board.

 Medical aid